Gueststream-Inc/VRPConnector/readme.md

 ### Does the VRP Connector require an account with Gueststream.net? ###

 Yes, Gueststream, Inc. provides the back-end service of interfacing with many property management software APIs that allows you to seamlessly connect your website to your property management software data.
+The Vacation Rental Platform is a Software as a Service (SaaS) that requires a monthly subscription.

 ## Shortcodes, Theming and more... ##
 can be found in the wiki attached to this repo.